-With the government giving employers more autonomy to decide where their employees work from now on, you may now be thinking about how to make it safe for your team to return to the office.
+Many businesses are now thinking about how to make it safe for their teams to return to the office.

 To help you out, we’ve put together this 5-step checklist, covering the key themes you need to consider when planning your back-to-the-office strategy, and the steps you should be taking to ensure a smooth and safe transition back to “WFO”.